jaols/PSJumpStart/ReadMe.md

 So if you are using a site name argument in several scripts  ,`[string]$SiteName` , you may create a logon domain named `dfp`file with content `SiteName="www.whatever.com"`

-Call the `Get-GlobalDefaultsFromDfpFiles` function in your script to get content for `$PSDefaultParameterValues`.
-Insert the local function `Get-GlobalDefaultsFromDfpFiles` to populate standard arguments loading.
-Or use the template file `PSJumpStartStdTemplateWithArgumentsDfp.ps1`.

 ### Using `json` files

 The `.json` flawor works the same waay as the `.dfp` files.
 The syntax for setting default values for standard functions looks like this